 We are all wonderful creatures.
 But the fact remains that we are not perfect.
 People who say they never made even just a single mistake in their entire life are most likely lying.
-Mistakes are normal.
+Making a mistake is normal.
 They are part of everyday life.
-But even though it happens most of the time, committing mistakes can make us feel embarrassed, disappointed and sometimes, a ‘complete failure’.
+But even though it happens most of the time, committing mistakes can make us feel embarrassed, disappointed and sometimes, a complete failure.
 But it doesn’t have to be that way.
 You can actually turn mistakes into touchstones that will help you become a better person.

 If you’ve hurt someone’s feelings, apologise.